Are you looking into the Zoom lawsuit privacy action that came out in 2021? We often cover lawsuit news, and Zoom has been on our radar!

 In addition to the financial side of the settlement, Zoom has also been forced to improve its cybersecurity operations.

-The class-action lawsuit had claimed that subscribers’ privacy rights had been violated by the lack of cybersecurity at Zoom.
+The class-action lawsuit claimed that subscribers’ privacy rights had been violated by the lack of cybersecurity at Zoom.
 Hackers were able to do something called “Zoombombing.”

 Zoombombing is when a hacker gets into your private video meeting, and normally does something disruptive for shock value.